Giancarlo Stanton-Aaron Judge Duo Completes Yankees' Next-Gen Dynasty Core

 The Yankees dumped second baseman Starlin Castro, who is guaranteed $22 million over the next two seasons, and, essentially, some Styrofoam peanuts to the Marlins.
 The youngsters the Yankees are sending, according to B/R sources, are middling.
 The kind who fill out organizations, not boost organizations.
 Yeah, packing peanuts.

 Of course, acquiring Stanton does not come without risk.
-The knock on him is durability, and while he did play 159 games in 2017, he has played 123 or fewer games in four of the past six seasons.
+The knock on him is durability, and while he did play 159 games in 2017, he has played 123 or fewer in four of the past six seasons.
 Tossing aside the scary end to his 2014 season, when he was hit in the face by a Mike Fiers pitch in Milwaukee, nagging injuries, like to his hamstring, have eroded too many seasons.
 For the 10 years and $295 million left on his deal, the Yankees certainly hope last summer's marathon man impression was the start of something big for Stanton.

 Because if he is a mainstay in the lineup, look out.
 Stanton and Judge could give several teams a run for their power money by themselves: